Mulberry home page

 When building XSLT stylesheets, developers must deal with often conflicting and complex requirements.
 An independent audit serves as the “proofread” to identify any weaknesses and inconsistencies in stylesheet construction ... before applications are developed using the stylesheets.
 Early detection and correction leads to a better finished product with reduced lag time and long-range costs.

-Based on a client's needs, Mulberry Technologies, Inc., can perform several different levels of Independent Validation and Verification (IV&V) on XSLT stylesheets.
-We may test on a range of inputs, and analyze stylesheets at detailed and high levels, considering process flow, efficiencies, code reuse, and modularization.
+Based on a client’s needs, Mulberry Technologies, Inc., can perform several different levels of Independent Validation and Verification (IV&V) on XSLT stylesheets.
+We can test on a range of inputs and analyze stylesheets at detailed and high levels, considering process flow, efficiencies, code reuse, and modularization.

 Our report can take the form of an analytical white paper, XSLT code, or both.